alesssia/short_intro_stats/short_intro_stats_Day2.md

 In a sample of 403 Italian 11-year-old girls, the mean BMI is $18.4 \pm  3.3 \text{ kg}/\text{m}^2$

-:question: &nbsp; What is the 95% CI for the true population mean ?
+:question: &nbsp; What is the 95% CI for the true population mean?

 </div>